Wilaz/genconf/readme.md

 ## Installation

-The preferred way of instaling genconf is via a git submodule; Running `git submodule add https://github.com/Wilaz/genconf .vscode/genconf` at the root of your project should work if you have a repo already initialized.
+The preferred way of instaling genconf is via a git submodule; Running `git submodule add https://github.com/Wilaz/genconf .vscode/genconf` at the root of your project should work if you have a git repo already initialized.

 ## Config

-Configs are stored in the `.vscode/config` directory in the form of two files: `keys.toml` and `settings.jstemp`

-### keys.toml

-In here you store what you want shown.
-Set your keys to `true` or `false`

-### settings.jstemp

-In here you store your settings.json template.
-For example, to use templating on `xyz`, you would have `${xyz}` in the jstemp then `xyz =` (`true` or `false`) in keys.
-Unlike json, comments are allowed via `// comment`.
+Genconf is configured by a singular settings.jstemp instide the `.vscode` folder.
+For example, to use templating on `xyz`, you would have `${xyz}` in the jstemp.
+Additionally, comments are allowed via `// comment`.
+The templates directory contains a few premade examples that better explain how it works.

-## Templates

-The templates directory contains a few premade templates.

 ## Todos

-- [ ] Replace keys.toml with an interactive cli
+- [x] Replace keys.toml with an interactive cli
 - [x] Add more example configs